-A design statement will need to be submitted with every application that falls with an HTV areas.
-This should set out how the design, scale of development, separation between buildings, use of materials and landscaping are complementary to the special character of the area.
+Within the areas of High Townscape Value, the conservation or enhancement of the local character will be the primary planning aim.
+In furtherance to this aim, development will be allowed only where the design, scale of development, separation between buildings, use of materials and landscaping are complementary to the special character of the area.